mondoboia/datastoryviz-sparql-lab/README.md

 This shift from binary heuristics to continuous metrics enables more nuanced, scalable evaluations of storytelling quality.

+### `good_structure.ipynb`

+Evaluates the structural flow of data stories based on the **alternation and variety of elements**.
+This notebook:
+- Analyses the sequencing of component types (e.g. text, data visualisations, counts)
+- Detects long uninterrupted blocks of similar types (e.g. multiple charts without explanation)
+- Flags stories that lack a balanced alternation between narrative and data-driven elements
+- Supports the identification of structurally engaging story formats

 ## License

 This repository is released under the MIT License.
 See the `LICENSE` file for details.